This blog post is all about the new Bali.

 If you’ve been scrolling through Instagram lately or chatting with fellow travellers, you may have noticed a trend – more and more people are asking, “Is Sri Lanka the new Bali?”

-Having recently spent some time in Ahangama, a small town on the southern coast of Sri Lanka, I can definitely see why this comparison is popping up.
+Having recently spent some time in Ahangama, a small town on the southern coast of Sri Lanka, I can definitely see why the phrase ‘the new Bali’ is popping up.

 It has that unmistakable laid-back vibe, stunning beaches, and an emerging digital nomad scene that makes it feel like Bali did a few years ago.